Create a practice automation scenario in Adobe Workfront Fusion

 2. In the Result Set box, select First Matching Record.
 This sets the module to return only the first record it finds that meets the criteria.
 For this example, we need only one record returned.

-1. In the first box under Search Criteria, select the field that you want to search the values of.
+Search criteria fields Select the field that you want to search the values of.
 For this example, select Name.

-2. For the operator, select Contains (case insensitive).
+Basic Operators In the second drop-down, select Contains (case insensitive).
 This allows the module to find projects with your chosen words in its name, even if you do not enter the entire name, or enter the name with the incorrect case (such as all caps).

 4. In the Outputs list, select the fields that you want the module to output.
 For this example, select the ID and Name fields.